ChrisXioannou/PC-Build/README.md

 Every part listed here is exactly what I used, along with the links I relied on during the build.

 Most of these links work primarily in Cyprus and Greece, as they come from Skroutz.
-(You can still find similar prices in sites like Computer Universe).
+You can still find similar prices on sites like Computer Universe.

 Even if you’re based elsewhere, this list can still be useful as a reference for performance, compatibility, and realistic pricing ranges.

 I’ll also be uploading a YouTube video where I explain the build in detail, how I assembled everything, and why I chose each component.

-One important note regarding the RAM: prices have increased significantly recently!
-But I managed to find one of the last available kits at a much lower price. :)
+One important note regarding the RAM: prices have increased significantly recently, but I managed to find one of the last available kits at a much lower price. 🙂

-I wanted this pc to be fully white and with a glass case.
+I wanted this PC to be fully white and to have a glass case.

 **Total Cost:** €2,210

 ![pc_boy!](https://github.com/user-attachments/assets/606f8c96-eb46-4497-abfa-802adef46c8e)

-*Note I need to buy a gpu holder asap!
+*Note I need to buy a gpu holder ASAP!